What is the DARPA Robotics Challenge (DRC)?

 What Results Might the DRC Deliver?

-The DRC Trials will give DARPA a baseline on the current state of robotics and determine which teams will continue to receive DARPA funding to expand on their potential.
+The DRC Trials gave DARPA a baseline on the current state of robotics and determine which teams will continue to receive DARPA funding to expand on their potential.
 Imposing and unusual as the robots competing in the trials might seem, they will move slowly through the tasks.
 Like a one-year-old child beginning to walk and interact with the world, there will be stumbles and falls.
 When the DARPA Grand Challenges first tested driverless vehicle technology, the competitors got off to a shaky start, but there was extraordinary improvement in the year between the two challenges.
 Similarly, the DRC Trials will mark the beginning of an historic transformation in robotics.

 By the time of the DRC Finals, we expect the robots will demonstrate roughly the competence of a two-year-old child, giving them the ability to autonomously carry out simple commands such as “Clear the debris in front of you” or “Close the valve.”
 The robots will still need to be told by human operators which tasks to chain together to achieve larger goals, but DARPA’s hope is that this demonstration will show the promise disaster response robots hold for mitigating the effects of future disasters.